aleju/imgaug-doc/source/overview/geometric.rst

     The below examples use this input image, which slightly deviates from the examples for other augmenters (i.e. it is not square).

+**Example.**
-Rotates all images by 90 degrees.
+Rotate all images by 90 degrees.
-Resizes all images afterwards to keep the size that they had before augmentation.
+Resize these images afterwards to keep the size that they had before augmentation.
 This may cause the images to look distorted. ::